IBM/autopilot/SETUP.md

 To deploy the autopilot Grafana dashboard, you need a Grafana instance on your cluster.
 For instance, Grafana and Prometheus can be installed via `prometheus-community/kube-prometheus-stack` helm charts.

+The dashboard can be installed by:

+- Importing the `autopilot-dashboard.json` file in the Grafana web console;
+- Importing the dashboard id `23123` in the Grafana web console.
+The dashboard is published in the [Grafana dashboards](https://grafana.com/grafana/dashboards/23123-autopilot-metrics/) website under the name of Autopilot Metrics;
-The dashboard can be installed by either importing the `autopilot-dashboard.json` file in the Grafana web console, or by applying the `GrafanaDashboard` object provided by running the following command:
+- Applying the `GrafanaDashboard` object provided by running the following command:

 ```bash
 kubectl create -f grafana/autopilot-dashboard.yaml [-n <grafana-operator-namespace>]